Addressing economic inequality

 Good Money Week is a campaign to ensure that everyone knows that they have green and ethical options when it comes to their finance and investment decisions.

 Good Money Week brings together advisers, charities and churches, financial organisations, faith groups, and community groups to spread the word about green and ethical investing.

 The Christian Aid Big Shift Campaign calls on the UK’s largest high street banks (Barclays, HSBC, Lloyds, and RBS ) to ensure that their lending is in line with global climate ambitions.
 This should involve setting ambitious and measurable targets to increase lending renewable energy projects, while decreasing loans to fossil fuel projects and companies.

 Ecumenical Council for Corporate Responsibility works for economic justice, environmental stewardship, and corporate and investor responsibility.
 ECCR builds awareness of these issues in the Church, links responsible investment and mission and uses international church networks to hear and give voice to the experience of communities impacted by companies' behaviour.

 Your Faith Your Finance is a website which helps people and churches explore their financial decisions in the light of their Christian faith.

 A Right Relationship With Money

 We are all consumers.
 However, we often don’t realise that every choice we make as a consumer affects other people.
 So our choices should be made in the light of Christian ethics, church teaching and our own conviction.
-The Money Matters? leaflet can be used to stimulate discussions on Christianity and consumerism.

 The Right Relationship with Money report from the Commission on the Purposes of Economic Activity examined what had gone wrong with the economic system and how it might be improved.